victorviterbo/miniRT/README.md

 A minimalistic raytracing engine written in C. It renders simple 3D scenes described in a configuration file, applying lighting, shadows, and reflections to create realistic images.

 ## ✨ Features
-- Renders geometric primitives: spheres, cubes, planes, cylinders and cones
+- Renders a scene with basic 3D objects
 - Implements ambient, diffuse, and specular lighting
 - Full-Phong reflection model for realistic materials
-- Camera movement and multiple viewpoints
 - Handles shadows and basic reflections
 - Handles surface roughness
 - Comes with included patterns (checkerboard, sand, bricks, etc.).
 Full list below